tkredmondwa/bittrexvolume/README.md

 # bittrexvolume
 Snapshots of volume change in Bittrex.
-A simple script that used Bittrex public API to record volume changes.
+A simple script that uses Bittrex public API to record volume changes.
 Works with Python 2.7.
 I have not tested it with 3.0

 Lines 21-165.
 These are the Bittrex pairs.
 You may need to update them, since Bittrex adds/removes pairs every now and then.
 You may get an error